reesamu/Innovation-Summit-2025/docs/index.md

 **Applications are open!** Please [complete this application](https://docs.google.com/forms/d/e/1FAIpQLSf47NB8AJiEZDWMT9e30YK1mRafUA95A3ejp20HPzetzMhriw/viewform) by **January 31, 2025**.

-## Agenda

-**Detailed agenda coming soon.**
-We are still developing the agenda for the 2025 ESIIL Summit and will add more information soon.
-In the meantime, please check out [last year's agenda](https://docs.google.com/document/d/1BXgUkbmGIVD12UDrnMlF9ERXN3jM1GW4/edit?usp=sharing&ouid=116923712774938340817&rtpof=true&sd=true) to get an idea of the types of activities that may occur at the Summit.

 ## Venue Information
 The Innovation Summit will be held at the University of Colorado Boulder East Campus [SEEC Building](https://seec.colorado.edu/home), **C120 Auditorium**.
 The address is 4001 Discovery Dr, Boulder, CO 80303.
 Click [here](https://seec.colorado.edu/getting-here/directions) for directions to the SEEC Building.